jsm85/jsm85.github.io/_posts/2016-04-12-generating-a-poco-from-database-table.md

 {% endhighlight %}

-Using the gist above, add the name of your table to the ```@tableName``` parameter, then press ```F5``` or click the execute button.
+Using the code above, add the name of your table to the ```@tableName``` parameter, then press ```F5``` or click the execute button.
 The property values will then be displayed in the output window.
 Highlight all the cell values, copy and then paste into your .cs file.
 Here's a quick demo of it in action:

 ![Screen Demo](/assets/articles/28/ScreenDemo.gif)